Optimism abounds at Idaho Ag Expo

 “It’s been a very good year.
 We ride that wave with everybody,” said Shane Mitchell, marketing director with Blackfoot-based Milestone.
 “I would say the last two years (business has) been very good.
 The amount of people who feel comfortable with going ahead with the purchase, that’s been greater this year.”

 Milestone manufactures potato seed cutters and equipment used for sorting, piling and loading spuds into storage.
-Mitchell said his company has noticed a sizeable increase in customers placing advanced orders.
+Mitchell said his company has noticed a sizable increase in customers placing advanced orders.

 Burley farmer Eric Searle brought his family to the expo’s opening day.
 He wasn’t looking to buy, explaining he had some “hiccups” in his operation caused by rental ground that didn’t pan out, but the improved crop prices should help him get his operation back on solid ground.